JP Motorsports: Car No. 55 history

 In 2018, JP Motorsports announced that Stephen Leicht would drive the No. 55 car for the full 2018 season, with Jason Houghtaling as his crew chief.
 Jennifer Jo Cobb replaced Leicht in the No. 55 at Talladega.
 After Leicht returned to run at Dover, the team and driver parted ways.
-Brandon Hightower stepped in as driver starting at Charlotte Motor Speedway.
+Brandon Hightower stepped in as driver starting at Charlotte.
 Hightower later left the team after Kentucky following a dispute about asset ownership; Bayley Currey stepped in as a last-minute replacement at Loudon.
 Sports car driver Dylan Murcott drove the car at Mid-Ohio but was relegated to last after a first-lap crash.
 Currey then became the team's oval driver, with Wisconsin native James French taking over the seat at Road America.